 16. Take it slow when dating while in college

 We get it, hormones and all that.
 Especially when you’re dating a senior in college who is far more experienced than you, the excitement just goes to another level!
 But for most of you, this might be your first relationship or a bunch of other firsts.

 If you’re dating in your freshman year of college, you don’t need to rush into anything.
 Just because you’re in college doesn’t mean you’ve got to lose your virginity on the first day.
 It’s not a race, plus college kids don’t really know what they’re doing in bed anyway.

 17. You don’t absolutely have to do date

 Even if it seems like everyone around you is in a relationship, it’s totally fine if you don’t want to be in one.
 Not dating in college doesn’t mean you won’t have fun.
 Whoever judges you for not wanting to date in college is actually doing you a favor.
 They’ll be showing you that you need to stay away from their judgmental personality too.

 18. Your life is not over just because your relationship is

 This is probably the most important dating in college advice we can give you.
 Your first heartbreak can make it seem like your world is crumbling down around you.
 You’ve self-diagnosed yourself as depressed and hope is nowhere to be found.
 If you can successfully keep in mind that this relationship did not define you and things will eventually get better, you’ll be just fine.

-Stop feeling sorry for yourself after your breakup and go to that party you’re invited to.
-In fact, going through breakups will teach you what to avoid, or just how to be in a relationship.
+Stop feeling sorry for yourself after your breakup and go to that frat party you’re invited to.
+In fact, going through breakups will teach you what to avoid with future partners, or just how to be in a relationship.